-In case you have installed Windows 11 on PC with unsupported hardware then it soon you will start seeing a watermark with a message i.e. “System requirements not met“.
+In case you have installed Windows 11 on a PC with unsupported hardware then it’s highly possible that you might see a watermark with a message i.e. “System requirements not met“.

-Apart from the desktop and settings app it is possible that you might receive notification with same message on the notification area as well.
+Apart from the desktop and settings app, it is possible that you might receive a notification with the same message in the notification area as well.

-The occurrence of watermark and message will not affect activation status of Windows.
-The purpose of this message is to remind users that they’re running Windows 11 on PC with unsupported hardware and as a result won’t get better performance and security.
+The occurrence of a watermark and message will not affect the activation status of Windows.
+The purpose of this message is to remind users that they’re running Windows 11 on a PC with unsupported hardware and as a result won’t get better performance and security.

-How to Remove “System Requirement not met” Watermark in Windows 11
+Remove “System Requirement not met” Watermark in Windows 11 22H2

 Fortunately, there’s a registry hack available using which users can remove watermark on unsupported PCs in Windows 11.
 Follow the steps discussed below:

 Click on the Search icon available on the taskbar and type regedit.
-When Registry editor appear in search results, click to open it.
+When the Registry editor appears in search results, click to open it.

-In the Registry Editor, you need to head over to following key:
+In the Registry Editor, you need to head over to the following key:

 Click OK and close Registry Editor.